Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 #### How to configure private Alfresco Docker registry {#enterprisedockerregistry}

-In order to download the Docker images needed to work with Alfresco Content Services Enterprise Edition it is required to configure the Alfresco private Docker registry hosted at [Quay.io](https://quay.io/){:target="_blank"}.
+In order to download the Docker images needed to work with Content Services Enterprise Edition it is required to configure the Alfresco private Docker registry hosted at [Quay.io](https://quay.io/){:target="_blank"}.

 The first matter to consider is to ensure that you have credentials for the Alfresco private Docker registry, where the Alfresco images are stored.
 Customers and partners can